FarronF/limerick-council-meetings/meetings/2025/04/08-Meeting of the Travel & Transportation Strategic Policy Committee/Minutes - Meeting of the Travel & Transportation SPC Meeting - 19th February 2025.md

 confirmed that there is 4,000 km of roads in County Limerick, with 3,000 of them are local roads.

 The council also cuts junctions on regional roads.
-(Contractor cost is €80 per hour approx.).--- 4
+(Contractor cost is €80 per hour approx.).
+---
+4

 Regarding multiple landowners, Mr. Kennedy advised that the scheme is to try to incentivise